Level/levelup/README.md

 * `'start'`: the key you wish to start the read at.
 By default it will start at the beginning of the store.
 Note that the *start* doesn't have to be an actual key that exists, LevelDB will simply find the *next* key, greater than the key you provide.

 * `'end'`: the key you wish to end the read on.
 By default it will continue until the end of the store.
-Again, the *end* doesn't have to be an actual key as a `<`-type operation is performed to detect the end.
+Again, the *end* doesn't have to be an actual key as an (inclusive) `<=`-type operation is performed to detect the end.
 You can also use the `destroy()` method instead of supplying an `'end'` parameter to achieve the same effect.

+* `'reverse'`: a boolean, set to true if you want the stream to go in reverse order.
+Beware that due to the way LevelDB works, a reverse seek will be slower than a forward seek.

 ### WriteStream